alladinian/Visionaire/README.md

 You can execute task on the `shared` Visionaire singleton or on your own instance (useful if you want to have separate processors reporting on their own).

+There are two sets of apis, convenience methods & task-based methods.

+Convenience methods have the benefit of returning typed results while tasks can be submitted en masse.

 ### Single task execution (convenience apis):

 ```swift